taniaortiz0/AD-Corp-Net-Simulation/run commands.md

 - wf.msc : Windows Defender Firewall with Advanced Security.
 It used to configure firewall rules on a Windows machine.
 - gpedit.msc : Local Group Policy Editor.
 This tool lets you view and configure Group Policy settings on a local Windows computer.
 - services.msc : Services console in Windows.
 This lets you view, start stop, pause, resume or configure the startup type of Windows services.
+- wsus.msc:  Opens the WSUS administration console.

+---
+Updates

+- gpupdate /force : Forces the Group Policy to update on the client machine to ensure it's using the latest WSUS settings.
+- wuauclt /detectnow: Forces the client machine to immediately check for updates from the WSUS server.

 ---